 Last updated on: 26 May 2021

-What airport measures are currently in place for travellers?
+What airport measures are currently in place for travellers upon arrival?

-What are the social distancing and face covering policies at Vienna Airport?
+What social distancing and face covering measures are in place?

-Does Vienna Airport have any special guidelines or other information that travellers should be aware of?
+Does Milan Malpensa have any special guidelines or other information that travellers should be aware of?

 Are there any links to the government website for travellers?